 All information is kept confidential, but we encourage involvement with your physician and family.
 With your permission, your physician is given a copy of your completed assessment results.

 Recommendations generally fall into one of the following categories:

 Driver Assessment and Training services typically are self-pay.
-In some cases, funding may be available through the State’s Division of Vocational Rehabilitation Services, workers’ compensation, school systems and Medicaid waivers.* Courage Kenny Rehabilitation Institute offers a cost share program for those who qualify based on income and assets; contact the scheduling team for more information.
+In some cases, funding may be available through the State's Division of Vocational Rehabilitation Services, workers' compensation, school systems and Medicaid waivers.* Courage Kenny Rehabilitation Institute offers a cost share program for those who qualify based on income and assets; contact the scheduling team for more information.